 International Health Insurance is Critical for Expats Worldwide

 Expat Financial is able to offer flexible international expat group insurance plans in most regions around the globe: Africa, Europe, Asia, Middle East, North America, South America, Caribbean, Oceania, Central America, and all major cities in the world.
 Expat Financial can also offer international health insurance plans for individual expatriates that may be able to cover some existing chronic conditions depending on their severity and subject to underwriter approval.
-International health insurance plan provides day-patient care and full hospital coverage, extensive cancer coverage, maternity and baby care (conditions may apply), dental & vision care and international medical evacuation and repatriation.
-This is especially important for expats going to visit rural area in some less developed countries.
+Our International health insurance plan provides day-patient care and full hospital coverage, extensive cancer coverage, maternity and baby care (conditions may apply), dental & vision care and international medical evacuation and repatriation.
+This is especially important for expats going to visit rural areas in some less developed countries.

 If you have questions about international medical insurance plans we offer to individual expats or your company requires a global expatriate group insurance plan, please contact us or complete the quote form.
 We look forward to hearing from you.